 What drives the history of the world: politics, economics, culture?
 How does seeing the world through the lens of politics affect our global perspective?
 What lessons can we learn from international relations for making the world a better place in today's time?

 - Conversations about Beauty ... with ► Stephen Myers, Ph.D.
 (Professor of English)

 What is beauty and how do I recognize it?
 What is happiness and can I have it?
 Is there more to life than the material world?

 - Conversations about Truth ... with ► Gregory Kerr, Ph.D.
 (Associate Professor of Philosophy)

 Does life make sense?
 Can I really know anything (skepticism)?
 Is there objective truth (vs. relativism) and how do I know it?

 Fall semester, Senior year

-How are people in the world related to one another?
+How can people in the world relate well to one another?
 Can there be a just society?
 Does freedom have any obligations?
-What is love?
+What is the common good?